oliver-graf/OnlineBootcamp/Nutanix_Workshop_Bootcamp/Nutanix_Workshop_Bootcamp.rst

 As a reminder, please use **Google Chrome** within the VDI Jumphost for the entire workshop.

-[ALL] Getting started with the Prism interface
+Getting started with the Prism interface
 ==============================================